 With the ink just dried on last year’s historic UN agreements on climate change and sustainable development, the focus this year shifts to cities – which is where the real action on making sustainability a reality will play out.
 With about half of the world’s population, 80% of global GDP and 70% of greenhouse gases, cities are without a doubt the action arm of sustainable development.

 The Habitat III conference takes place in Quito, Ecuador this October, and the world’s governments will agree a new urban agenda that will provide a road map for urban sustainability.
 These conferences only happen every 20 years (the first was in Vancouver in 1976 and the second in Istanbul in 1996).
-We talked with Joan Clos, Executive Director of UN Habitat, to find out more.
+Interview with Joan Clos, Executive Director of UN Habitat.

 What are the goals of UN Habitat conferences?